sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 learn from open source.
 For example, I like testing software, and I have been able to learn many things about testing from open source.

-### How long will the project take?
-When can you begin?
+### When can you begin the project?

-I can start the project immediately.
+I can start the project immediately, since I don't need to take time for the community bonding period.

 ### How much time do you expect to dedicate to this project?